compsocialscience/summer-institute/2026/melbourne/apply.md

 **All application materials must be submitted by 11 May 2026.** Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants regarding the outcome in early May 2026.
 Then, we will ask accepted participants to confirm their participation.

-If the form below did not load, please reload the page or use this direct link instead (will become active once opened): <a href="https://researchsurveys.deakin.edu.au/jfe/form/SV_1zSCB6SfhHZGIJw" target="_blank" rel="noopener noreferrer">SICSS-Melbourne 2026 Application Form</a>
+If the form below did not load, please reload the page or use this direct link instead: <a href="https://researchsurveys.deakin.edu.au/jfe/form/SV_1zSCB6SfhHZGIJw" target="_blank" rel="noopener noreferrer">SICSS-Melbourne 2026 Application Form</a>

 Inquiries can be sent to <a href="mailto:sicss@internetobservatory.org.au">sicss@internetobservatory.org.au</a>.
 Feel free to reach out if you have any questions or if you face any technical difficulties when submitting the form.